Gzeppe/Gzeppe/README.md

 Hi, I’m Giuseppe 👋

-I’m a software developer with a background in application configuration and backend-focused full-stack development.
+I’m a software developer with a background in application configuration and full-stack development.
 I build practical, data-driven applications and enjoy turning ideas into working systems that reflect real-world use cases.

 ### What I Work With
 - Python & Django (models, views, ORM, authentication)